nl-design-system/rijkshuisstijl-community/.changeset/funny-colts-know.md

 '@rijkshuisstijl-community/web-components': major
 ---

-Cleaned up the blockquote component and seperated out the rounded corner from the component.
+Cleaned up the blockquote component and separated out the rounded corner from the component.
 The following tokens have been removed:

 - --utrecht-blockquote-border-block-end-width